Skip to content

 List Fully Collapsed State

-• Column 3: Displays the average duration of Spans under the current service.
+• Column 3: Displays the average value of the duration (duration) of spans under the current service.

-• Column 5: Displays the ratio of the service's execution time to the total execution time.
+• Column 5: Displays the ratio of the current service's execution time to the total execution time.

-• Column 1: Displays resource name (resource), corresponding service color, and whether the current Span has status = error.
+• Column 1: Displays the resource name (resource), corresponding service color, and whether the current span has status = error.

-• Column 3: Displays the duration of the current Span.
+• Column 3: Displays the current span's duration (duration).

-• Column 4: Displays the execution time of the current Span.
+• Column 4: Displays the current span's execution time.

-• Search: Supports fuzzy search by resource name (resource).
+• Search: Supports fuzzy search for resource names (resources).

-• Supports switching to the flame graph to view the context relationship of the selected Span.
+• Allows switching to the flame graph to view the context relationship of the selected span.

 Display Explanation

-Displays the topology of service call relationships within the current trace.
+Displays the topology of service call relationships under the current trace.

 • Supports fuzzy matching by resource name (resource) to locate upstream and downstream service call relationships.

-• Hovering over a service displays: number of Spans under the current service, service execution time, and ratio.
+• After hovering over a service, it displays: the number of spans under the current service, the service execution time, and the proportion.

 Duration

-The start and end times of the program execution segment corresponding to a Span are generally marked with the duration field in the Trace data.
+The start and end times of the program execution fragment corresponding to a span are generally marked with the duration field in the trace data.

 Execution Time

-As mentioned in the special notes, the end times of parent and child Spans may differ.
-Execution time is calculated based on the following logic.
+As mentioned in the special notes, there may be inconsistencies in the end times of parent and child spans, so the execution time is calculated using the following logic.

 Span Execution Time

-Note: Because Children 1 Span and Children 2 Span partially overlap in actual execution time, this overlapping time is split equally between the two Spans.
+Note: Because Children 1 Span and Children 2 Span actually have partial overlaps in time during execution, this overlapping time is split evenly between the two spans.

 Example Explanation

-For synchronous tasks, Spans execute in the order "Span1 start -> Span1 end -> Span2 start -> Span2 end -> ...".
-The execution time of each Span and the corresponding parent Span's execution time are calculated as follows:
+In synchronous task scenarios, spans execute in the order "Span1 start -> Span1 end -> Span2 start -> Span2 end -> ...".
+The execution time of each span and the execution time of the corresponding parent span are calculated as follows:

 Example 1: